 News

 Maimonides Awarded $1.65 Million Federal Grant from Sens.
-Schumer &Amp; Gillibrand and Reps.
-Nadler and Malliotakis to Dramatically Expand Community Care Navigation Program
+Schumer, Gillibrand and Reps.
+Nadler, Malliotakis to Dramatically Expand Community Care Navigation Program

 Funds secured by officials will expand program connecting patients to health and social care services in Brooklyn